Binary Encoding Details

 - String:

-u32string table index - Nested struct: recursively encoded fields (with their own null bitmap)
+u32string table index - Nested struct: recursively encoded fields (with their own lo/hi bitmaps)

 - Array field: count + typed elements